Martin-Stiller/JG-Maker-Artist-D-Pro-Klipper-Mainsail/README.md

 The SSH server should be enabled on the host system.
 So let the fun begin.
 First of all, get the KIAHU script. https://github.com/dw-0/kiauh
-Instruktion for Instalation can be found on the KIAUH GitHub.
+Instruction for installation can be found on the KIAUH GitHub.
 This makes everything easy to install.
 We need Klipper, Moonraker and Mainsail.
 The script is self-explanatory, so install all 3 please.